How to detect and remove CrossRider malware on Mac

 7. Go to Settings again and this time, choose “search engine.”

 8. Select “manage search engines” and press the More button next to chumsearch.com, then choose “delete.”

 9. Click on the dropdown menu next to “Search engine used in address bar” and pick the search engine you want to use.

 How to remove Crossrider in a click

 To avoid downloading it, never update Flash from anywhere else but its own System Preferences pane.
-If you’ve already been infected, you can remove it manually using the steps above or by using the malware utility in CleanMyMac X.
+If you’ve already been infected, you can remove it manually following the steps above or using the Malware Removal utility in CleanMyMac X.